ledell/subsemble/README.md

 # subsemble

 The `subsemble` package is an R implementation of the Subsemble algorithm.
 Subsemble is a general subset ensemble prediction method, which can be used for small, moderate, or large datasets.
-Subsemble partitions the full dataset into subsets of observations, fits a specified underlying algorithm on each subset, and uses a unique form of V-fold cross-validation to output a prediction function that combines the subset-specific fits.
+Subsemble partitions the full dataset into subsets of observations, fits a specified underlying algorithm on each subset, and uses a unique form of k-fold cross-validation to output a prediction function that combines the subset-specific fits.
 An oracle result provides a theoretical performance guarantee for Subsemble.

 [Stephanie Sapp](https://www.linkedin.com/in/sappstephanie), [Mark J. van der Laan](http://www.stat.berkeley.edu/~laan/index.html) & [John Canny](https://en.wikipedia.org/wiki/John_Canny).
 Subsemble: An ensemble method for combining subset-specific algorithm fits. *Journal of Applied Statistics*, 41(6):1247-1259, 2014.